thatwonguy/multiple_language_environment/README.md

 ### 1. React Frontend:

 >[!NOTE]
 > Now that we have a `react` front-end and `python` backend, you will need to run both separately in two terminal windows so they can both be active and communicate with each other.
+As a result we also have to implement CORS in our python API.
+>
+> **Understanding CORS:**
+>Cross-Origin Resource Sharing (CORS) is a security feature implemented in web browsers to prevent malicious sites from accessing resources from another domain.
+In our setup, the React app running on `localhost:3000` needs permission to access the FastAPI backend running on `localhost:8000`.
+The CORS middleware allows us to specify which origins are permitted to make requests to our server.

 - We ended up using a basic react frontend to replace the streamlit UI initially used, just to integrate more languages into the mix (in this case javascript).
 - The user types a message (in this case, "hi") into the input field and submits it.
 - The frontend sends this message to the FastAPI backend via a POST request.